arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 The simplicity of the talk was 1.It was a benchmark topic for me.

-He not only showed ways,but python libraries to use for faster data processing  and also urged people to think whether they need the speed or not.
+He not only showed ways ,but python libraries to use for faster data processing  and also urged people to think whether they need the speed or not.

-He started with a simple program that reads a csv file and formats the required data for votes in a state in perticular year.He explored the data stories visually with Python and Javascript.
+He started with a simple program that reads a csv file and formats the required data for votes in a state in particular year.He explored the data stories visually with Python and Javascript.

->He optimised his code as fluent as one can get in algorithms.
+>He optimized his code as fluent as one can get in algorithms.

-Using basic python,he used cpython then pypy @jit to optimize the code.It stared with a runtime of 1.5 millisec to microsec in cpython to nanosec in [@jit](http://pypy.org/).
+He started wth a basic python code to solve the problem ,later he used cpython then pypy @jit to optimize the code.It stared with a runtime of 1.5 millisec in standard python to microsec in cpython and to nanosec in [@jit](http://pypy.org/).

 And yes how can I miss to mention this 9yr prodigy who programmes an arduino.